godot-dimensions/g4mf/specification/parts/model.md

 ## Properties

+These properties are the same as defined for all [G4MF File References](core.md#file-references), but are listed here for clarity and to elaborate on the descriptions.

 | Property       | Type      | Description                                                         | Default               |
 | -------------- | --------- | ------------------------------------------------------------------- | --------------------- |
 | **bufferView** | `integer` | The index of the buffer view that contains the data for this model. | `-1` (no buffer view) |